Subaru-PFS/pfs_helpdesk_tutorial/docs/02_01_run_prepare.md

 ```

 This specifies two configuration files that are important for the Gen3 middleware. `butler.yaml` contains the configuration
-for the data butler, specifying the registry and how the pipeline will read and write the various data products.
+for the data `butler`, specifying the registry and how the pipeline will read and write the various data products.
 Most of this can be ignored by the pipeline user, except for the `registry` section, which specifies the location of the
 registry database.
 The default is to use a SQLite database in the repository directory (suitable for small-scale testing
 without extensive parallelization), but this can be changed to use a PostgreSQL database for better performance.
 For